Maksym-Marko/mx-time-zone-clock/readme.txt

 1. Visit 'Plugins > Add New'
 2. Search for 'MX Time Zone Clocks'
 3. Activate the plugin from your Plugins page.
-4. ...

 = From WordPress.org =

 1. Download 'MX Time Zone Clocks'.
 2. Upload the 'MX Time Zone Clocks' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
 3. Activate 'MX Time Zone Clocks' from your Plugins page.
-4. ...

 == Screenshots ==

-1. Click the button
+1. Dashboard
-2. Item moved upwards
-3. Click the button again
-4. ...
+2. Insert Shortcode
+3. Result

 == Changelog ==